 Financial projections are one of the most important elements of any business plan.
 Even though any astute investor knows that all 5-year financial projections are just a bunch of made-up numbers, they still value it, and thus it’s all the more important than before for the founders to get right.

-Unfortunately, most founders are financially naive, they really struggle with the projections and outsource this to accountants/CAs/CFAs at a huge expense.
+Unfortunately, most founders are not financially savvy, they really struggle with the projections and thus outsource this to accountants/CAs/CFAs at a huge expense.

 Considering this background, this article intends to help the above founders in building their projections in a much simpler way, and to an extent cut the jargon for easy understanding.

 Financial projections are important for a variety of reasons.
 Usually, they’re used to attract investors for equity or apply for a debt loan from banks, NBFCs, etc. Besides, learning how to make financial projections for your business, it also has a range of benefits, such as:

 Evaluate your business’s strengths and weaknesses versus competitors

 Using it as a feedback and control tool to anticipate problems, and take remedial measures

 PS: Do numbers boggle you, use our resource package to create a 5-year financial projection for your venture!